-- Click on Wind/Wave checkbox on Caesar II Spreadsheet and mention wind shape factor as shown in Fig. 1
+- Click on the Wind/Wave checkbox on Caesar II Spreadsheet and mention the wind shape factor as shown in Fig. 1

 - Now run the analysis and go to the load case editor and select Pressure Vs Elevation as shown in Fig. 2